People's Party (United States, 1971)

 After the election, the party moved to become a loose coalition, but was soon defunct, with most of its founding parties also dissolved.

 The party's papers are now in the Western Historical Manuscript Collection of the University of Missouri–St. Louis, St. Louis, Missouri, having been where the party had held its conventions.

+After dissolution, many members joined the Citizens Party.

+History

 1972 election

 The People's Party ran Dr. Benjamin Spock for president and Julius Hobson for vice president in the 1972 U.S. presidential election.
 The party platform included free medical care, legalized abortion, legalized marijuana, a guaranteed minimum wage, the withdrawal of American troops from all foreign countries, a guaranteed maximum wage, and promoting toleration of homosexuality.
 Dr. Spock and the People's Party received 78,759 votes (0.10%).

 In 1976, Spock was the party's vice presidential candidate.

 Greer v.
 Spock

 In 1972, Spock, Hobson, Linda Jenness (Socialist Workers Party presidential candidate), and Socialist Workers Party vice presidential candidate Andrew Pulley wrote to Major General Bert A. David, commanding officer of Fort Dix, asking for permission to distribute campaign literature and to hold an election-related campaign meeting.
 On the basis of Fort Dix regulations 210-26 and 210-27, General David refused the request.
 Spock, Hobson, Jenness, Pulley, and others then filed a case that ultimately made its way to the United States Supreme Court (424 U.S. 828—Greer, Commander, Fort Dix Military Reservation, et al., v.
 Spock et al.), which ruled against the plaintiffs.
 Greer v.
 Spock was, according to Professor Joshua E. Kastenberg, part of the Burger Court's jurisprudence of insulating the military from non-mainstream political influences.
 As Spock and his contemporaries had been outspoken against the United States involvement in the Vietnam War, there was a fear that he would influence soldiers to refuse to comply with orders to deploy into combat.